UFMG-Autobotz/Autobotz-Simulator/Plugins/GENERIC_change_texture/README.md

-# Set Parameters plugin
+# Change Texture plugin
-> The *Set Parameters* is a Gazebo *world* plugin used to set ROS parameters when a world is loaded.
-The parameters can then be used by other plugins that are not able to receive attributes from the .world file, like sensor plugins and visual plugis
+> The *Change Texture* is a Gazebo *visual* plugin used to change the material of a visual

 ## How to use
 ### Compile